michhar/azureml-keras-yolov3-custom/README.md

 ImportError: cannot import name 'BlobServiceClient'
 ```

-Solve by uninstalling and re-installing the Blob Storage Python package to a more recent version (you may be on a <a href="https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python-legacy" target="_blank">legacy version</a>).
+Solve this by uninstalling and re-installing the Blob Storage Python package to a more recent version (you may be on a <a href="https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python-legacy" target="_blank">legacy version</a>).

 ```
 pip uninstall azure-storage-blob